Stars From General Hospital You Didn't Know Died

 Lindsey Pearlman played barista Margaret on "General Hospital" in 2020.
 Despite only appearing in a couple of episodes, she acted in some intense scenes, including getting caught up in a brutal shoot-out.
 In addition to the soap, she appeared in "Empire," "Chicago Justice," and even in a parody short of "Keeping Up With the Kardashians" called "Kam Kardashian."

 In February 2022, she was reported missing and was found dead days later, per The Guardian.
 The outlet notes that Pearlman, who was 43, was survived by her husband, Vance Smith.
 Following her death, he wrote in a since deleted Instagram post, "She's gone.
 I'm broken."
-TMZ later confirmed that she died by suicide, having struggled with depression for some time.
+TMZ later confirmed that she took her own life, having struggled with depression for some time.

 Pearlman's colleagues paid tribute to her on social media, highlighting her talent as well as her jovial personality.
 "General Hospital" exec Frank Valentini posted about the loss on X, formerly known as Twitter, praising her performance on the series.
 Meanwhile, Danielle Pinnock of "Young Sheldon" fame, wrote, "She was hilarious, goofy AF, stunning, and ridiculously gifted.
 Just talked to her two weeks ago.
 It feels surreal that she is gone."